Adarsh-K/U-Net-Breast-Cancer-Image-Segmentation/README.md

          - 1.png

  and so on for other images as well.
+### Running Main.ipynb
+Before you run the Main.py notebook you should change the path of directories(**test, train, test2**) accordingly in modules: **augmentation.py, utils.py, plots.py**.
+Now we're all set!
+Simply run the notebook Main.ipynb and fine-tune the Hyper-parameters(learning rate, epoaches, steps per epoches, etc.)
 ## References

 1. [U-Net: Convolutional Networks for Biomedical Image Segmentation](https://arxiv.org/abs/1505.04597)